acornitum/acornitum.github.io/posts/hackathon-ux-design-philosophy.md

 ### So, long story short, why do I care about making experiences like this?

 One: because hackathons are the singular chance in which I have a user base to interact with systems I create.
 It's wasted opportunity if I don’t.
+Two: it'll (hopefully) elevate the hacker experience.
-Two: I’ll let you read the screenshot below.
+Three: I’ll let you read the screenshot below.

 *alt text: someone once asked acon why she bothered sm with the TCG and she was like "it brings me joy"*